 There, I said it.
 I am sure Fuji fans will call me a Leica fanboy but the fact is that there is still nothing like shooting an M. Unless you shot one, owned one and used one with great Leica glass you wouldn’t understand.
 Then again, do I feel the M9 is worth $7k?
 No, not in 2012.
 Do I feel the Fuji X-Pro 1 is worth $1699?
 No. I feel the X-Pro 1 should have come in at $1399 for the body only because as it is, this camera will cost you $3300 with all three lenses.
 Add the grip and extra battery and you are at about $3500.
 That’s a lot of cash for just about anyone.

-Then again, if image quality is your #1 priority, then the X-Pro 1 may just be worth the $1699 body only cost as the IQ is SUPERB for a crop sensor APS-C camera.
+The X-Pro 1 may just be worth the $1699 body only cost as the IQ is great for a crop sensor APS-C camera.
 Probably some of the best IQ I have seen from any mirrorless to date.
 Due to lack of AA filter, the images that come from this sensor pop with detail and sharpness.
 Add to that the Fuji colors and you have a fantastic camera for image quality.
 Again, it is much like the X100 but you gain the advantage of the faster and different focal length lenses.